M3SOulu/SonarQubeSATD/README.md

 # Description
-This repository contains the code to replicate the results and tables for paper "Does Self-Admitted Technical Debt impact Code-level Technical Debt?
-An Empirical Evaluation".
+This repository contains the code to replicate the results and tables for paper "Keyword-Labeled Self-Admitted Technical Debt and Static Code Analysis have Significant Relationship but Limited Overlap".
 It does not contain the necessary data, which needs to be downloaded separately.

 The project is written completely in R, and requires following packages: dplyr, data.table, reshape2, stringr, Hmisc, and lme4.